manticoresoftware/manticoresearch/docs/replication.rst

 or reconnecting from a node after a shutdown can be done as usual.

-After the whole cluster shutdown the daemon that was stopped last should be started first with the command line key ``--new-cluster``.
+After the whole cluster shutdown the daemon that was stopped last should be started first with ``--new-cluster`` command line option.
 To make sure that the daemon is able to start as a reference point the ``grastate.dat`` file located at the cluster :ref:`path <cluster_path>` should be updated with the value of ``1`` for ``safe_to_bootstrap`` option.
-I.e., the both conditions, ``--new-cluster`` and ``safe_to_bootstrap=1``, should be satisfied.
+I.e., both conditions, ``--new-cluster`` and ``safe_to_bootstrap=1``, must be satisfied.
-Attempt to start any other node without these options set will trigger an error.
+An attempt to start any other node without these options set will trigger an error.
-To override this protection and start cluster from another daemon forcibly, the command line key ``--new-cluster-force`` can be used.
+To override this protection and start cluster from another daemon forcibly, ``--new-cluster-force`` command line option may be used.

 In case of a hard crash or an unclean shutdown of all the daemons in the cluster you need to identify the most advanced node that has the largest ``seqno`` in the ``grastate.dat`` file